 5 Marvelous Healing Medicinal Plants

 Our ancestors started using medicinal plants centuries ago.
 Many of us are already relying on such traditional remedies.
-Many people find themselves back to the medicinal plants that started it all: herbal remedies that can heal and increase physical and mental well-being.
+Many people return to the medicinal plants that started it all: herbal remedies that can heal and increase physical and mental well-being.
 And these herbal choices are available to complement our health practices.

 However, many herbs and teas offer simple, subtle ways to improve your health.
 Pay attention to what the evidence says about the effectiveness of each herb, as well as possible interactions or safety issues.
 Avoid using herbs for infants and children and for those who are pregnant and breastfeeding.